amaork/inotify_mod/readme.md

 - del:	Delete subfile or subdirectory in watched directory
 - mod:	Equal to add | del events
 - sdel:	Watching directory was deleted
+- attr: Directory or it's subfile/subdirectory attribute is changed
 - all:	All above events

 #### File events